Shaun Nua

-Shaun C. Nua (born May 22, 1981) is a former American football defensive end and current football coach.
-He played college football at Brigham Young University and was drafted by the Pittsburgh Steelers in the seventh round of the 2005 NFL Draft.
+Shaun C. Nua (born May 22, 1981) is an American Samoan former professional football defensive end and current football coach.
+He played college football at Brigham Young University and was selected by the Pittsburgh Steelers in the seventh round of the 2005 NFL draft.
 Nua is currently the defensive line coach for the USC Trojans football team.

-Early years
+Early life

 Nua was born in Pago Pago, the capital city of American Samoa – an unincorporated territory of the United States located in the South Pacific Ocean.
 He was the second oldest of six children born to Sao and Usu Nua, a farmer and nurse, respectively.

 Nua attended Tafuna High School in Tafuna, American Samoa.
 As a senior, he earned All-League honors as a defensive end, however he suffered a torn ACL.
 Nua moved to the Hawaiian island of Oahu to live with an aunt for six months while recovering from his knee injury.
 From there, he moved to Phoenix, Arizona to live with his sister, who was an undergraduate student at Arizona State University.

 College career

 Nua first attended Eastern Arizona College, a junior college in Graham County, Arizona.
 Eastern Arizona assistant football coach and BYU alum (and current BYU head football coach) Kalani Sitake was instrumental in steering Nua towards a Division 1 scholarship at BYU.

 Nua redshirted in 2003 before returning in the 2004 season and earning second-team All-Mountain West Conference honors as a senior.
 He ultimately appeared in 22 games, posting 54 tackles (30 solo, 24 assist) and 10 sacks in his career at BYU.
-Nua graduated from BYU in 2005 with a bachelor’s degree in youth and family recreation, and later earned his master’s degree from BYU in recreation management in 2013.
+Nua graduated from BYU in 2005 with a bachelor's degree in youth and family recreation, and later earned his master's degree from BYU in recreation management in 2013.

-Pro career
+Professional career

-Nua was selected by the Pittsburgh Steelers in the seventh round of the 2005 NFL Draft.
+Nua was selected by the Pittsburgh Steelers in the seventh round of the 2005 NFL draft.
 He would spend the next three seasons on the Steelers offseason roster and practice squad, earning a Super Bowl ring with the Steelers championship in 2006.
 In 2008, Nua was signed to a future/reserve contract with the Buffalo Bills, however he was released before the season.